vistadataproject/documents/README.md

   * Enumerated above are 27 technical deliverables within four tracks ( _VDM_, _MVDM_, _MVDMlink_, and _Infrastructure_).
   * Deliverables E1-4 are required but not explicitly enumerated in the PWS.
   * Deliverable #’s have gaps.
 The following PWS deliverables were retired as redundant or out of scope per government determination: 6, 16, 17, 20-24, 26, 27, 29-31, 34, 37, 38
+  * In June 2016, a mod reintroduced Deliverable #23, added Deliverable #41 and removed deliverables #32, #39 and #40.
   * __There is a substantial difference in complexity between read-only and read-write models and implementations.__ To write anything demands knowledge of rules that go beyond the demands of reading.
 As a result, both VDM and MVDM models and packages will be delivered in two phases, with read coming first.
     * __VDM "Read"__ and its package (#7.1 and #E1.1) are due in Q1; Deliverables #8, #15, #18, #19, #25, #33 only require such read-only functionality and are due in Q2
     * __MVDM "Read"__ and its module (#10.1 and #11.1) are due in Q2: Deliverables #28, #36 and all of track D rely only on MVDM ("Read").